fouzdertech/business-suite-doc/sales/Point-of-Sale.md

 # Point of Sale (POS)

-CloudOnex Business Suite includes a robust Point of Sale (POS) system designed for quick sales processing and efficient transaction management.
+FouzderIT Business Suite includes a robust Point of Sale (POS) system designed for quick sales processing and efficient transaction management.

 ## Overview